 iContact is an email marketing solution that is created for businesses with a small email database size.
 Their most expensive plan offers up to 15,000 contacts only.
 Those pricing plans start at $14 a month, for which you get up to 500 contacts.
 You can also pay annually and save 15%.

-iContact’s biggest advantage is their ease of use.
-It was designed to be used easily by anyone – even if they have no knowledge of email marketing.
+iContact’s most significant advantage is their ease of use.
+It was designed to be used easily by anyone – even if they do not know about email marketing.
 In this spirit, iContact also offers a large amount of simplified learning material that includes comprehensive but easy-to-understand articles and webinars, live and recorded.

 Another pro is that they offer s free trial, so you can test the waters before committing to the solution.

-If you’re looking for the best bang-for-the-buck, then Campayn should definitely take one of the top spots on your list.
-Their plans start at just $10 a month and for this, you get up to 1,000 subscribers – pretty generous compared to what other solutions offer.
+If you’re looking for the best bang-for-the-buck, then Campayn should take one of the top spots on your list.
+Their plans start at just $10 a month, and for this, you get up to 1,000 subscribers – pretty generous compared to what other solutions offer.

 Their pay-as-you-go plans are also quite generous, and they start at $50 for up t0 5,000 subscribers.
 They also have a “freemium” plan which offers 20,000 emails to 500 subscribers.

-Campayn’s best advantage over its competitors is that it has the ability to embed sign-up forms right on your website so you can easily collect emails from visitors.
+Campayn’s best advantage over its competitors is that it can embed sign-up forms right on your website so you can quickly collect emails from visitors.
 Customers also report that their customer support is on a whole other level and that they could handle serious issues comfortably and minimize the effect they could’ve had.